100 years ago, US citizenship for Native Americans came without voting rights in swing states

 In 2013, the U.S. Supreme Court struck down a key provision of the Voting Rights Act that gave the Justice Department election oversight in states with a history of discrimination.
 Since then, several states have enacted new voting laws that some legal experts say make it unreasonably difficult for Native Americans to vote, including a flurry of restrictions from Republicans enacted in the wake of the 2020 election.

-But in New Mexico, the Sandoval County clerk’s office has expanded early voting services in recent years for Navajo and pueblo communities.
-Only one pueblo declined the opportunity this year.
+But in New Mexico, the Sandoval County clerk’s office has expanded early voting services in recent years for tribal communities.
+Only one pueblo in the county declined the opportunity this year.
 Native language interpreters are posted at each of the sites, which are open to all county residents.

 Evelyn Sandoval works with the county attorney’s office as a liaison to Native Americans.
 She teaches families how to use newly available tools to register online and receive absentee ballots by mail.